 The Electronic Medicines Optimisation Pathway (EMOP) scheme whereby electronic medicines information will be transferred from the hospital to community pharmacy upon discharge of a patient is a system to improve patient outcomes.
 The aim is that this will reduce waste and the need for re-admissions to hospital.

-Hertfordshire LPC developed an updated EMOP guide 21.01.2019 to support community pharmacies with implementation and provides you with a step by step guide and a template SOP.
-Please note that this guide will be updated shortly to reflect some of the changes being implemented from January 2019.
+Community Pharmacy Hertfordshire has developed an updated EMOP guide (27.11.20) to support community pharmacies with implementation and provides you with a step by step guide and a template SOP.

 Further training materials and support for EMOP can be found on the Eastern Academic Health Science Network (EAHSN) website.

 All pharmacies across Hertfordshire are automatically signed up to receive the information referrals from any of these hospitals.
-If you DON’T want to be a part of this patient pathway and to receive any information referrals from the hospitals named above you should complete the opt out form and return it to the LPC office.
+If you DO NOT want to be a part of this patient pathway and to receive any information referrals from the hospitals named above you should complete the opt out form.
 Please do not opt out if you think your patients do not attend the particular hospitals named.
 Please do not worry if you opt out at a later date as this can still be supported.

 View the EAHSN case studies following their conversations with two community pharmacies in Hertfordshire.

 Thank you for your support and please do provide us with any feedback and contact us if you require any further information by email to firstname.lastname@example.org.